CBEP-SoCB-Details/Impaired_Waters/Derived_Data/DATA_NOTES.md

 *  Habitat       (Stream habitat assessments)
 *  Periphyton    (Assessment of periphyton community composition)

 Of those, Benthic Invertebrates, Habitat, and Periphyton have fairly high concordance, as do Dissolved oxygen and E coli.

 ## Impaired Waters Shapefile
-The shapefile `CB_Impairments` was created by joining `ADB_2016_Casco_Bay` to `impaired_list_4_5_only.csv`, based on the "ADB_ID" field, exporting to the new shapefile, and removing uninformative identifiers.
+The shapefile `CB_Impaired` was created by joining `ADB_2016_Casco_Bay` to `impaired_list_4_5_only.csv`, based on the "ADB_ID" field, exporting to the new shapefile, and removing uninformative identifiers.